-In premedicated adults below the age of 60 years, an intravenous dose of 0.15-0.2 mg/kg will generally suffices.
-In non-premedicated adults below the age of 60 the dose may be higher (0.3 to 0.35 mg/kg i.v.).
-If needed to complete induction, increments of approximately 25% higher of the patient's initial dose may be used.
+- In premedicated adults below the age of 60 years an i.v. dose of 0.15 to 0.2 mg/kg will usually suffice. - In non-premedicated adults below the age of 60 the dose may be higher (0.3 to 0.35 mg/kg i.v.).
+If needed to complete induction, increments of approximately 25% of the patient's initial dose may be used.
 Induction may instead be completed with inhalational anaesthetics.
-In resistant cases, a total dose of up to 0.6 mg/kg may be used for induction, but such larger doses may prolong recovery.

-1. In Premedicated adults over 60 years of age, debilitated or chronically ill patientsThe dose should significantly be reduced, e.g., down to 0.05- 0.15 mg/kg administered i.v. over 20- 30 seconds and allowing 2 minutes for effect.

-Non-premedicated adults over 60 years of age usually require more midazolam for induction; an initial dose of 0.15 to 0.3 mg/kg is recommended.
+In resistant cases, a total dose of up to 0.6 mg/kg may be used for induction, but such larger doses may prolong recovery. - In premedicated adults over 60 years of age, debilitated or chronically ill patients the dose should significantly be reduced, e.g. down to 0.05-0.15 mg/kg administered i.v. over 20-30 seconds and allowing 2 minutes for effect. - Non-premedicated adults over 60 years of age usually require more midazolam for induction; an initial dose of 0.15 to 0.3 mg/kg is recommended.
 Non-premedicated patients with severe systemic disease or other debilitation usually require less midazolam for induction.
-An initial dose of 0.15 to 0.25 mg/kg will usually suffice
+An initial dose of 0.15 to 0.25 mg/kg will usually suffice.